Build-Week-Safe-Routes-2/Objective-and-Assets/ProductVision.md

 - What problem does your app solve?

+  - Users have the ability to avoid the most dangerous intersections in a given area.

 - Be as specific as possible; how does your app solve the problem?

+  - The area can include a city, state, or a country by displaying information to users to avoid congested or dangerous areas.

 - What is the mission statement?
+  - Make driving safer one interesection at a time with cloud-based and continuous integration machine learning to provide a user experience that is unparalleled.
+AWS.

 # Features

 ---

+## Web?

 - What features are required for your minimum viable product?

+  - Address / Intersection input field
+  - Interactive Map showing crash statistic for a given intersection
+  - Show historical crashes on the map for given time period
+  - Visualization should indicate the likelihood of crashes at different locations
+  - MVP should have a limited geographic scope

 - What features may you wish to put in a future release?
+  - Starting + ending destination and map the safest route

+* What do the top 3 similar apps do for their users?
+  - Google Maps
+  - Waze
+  - CrimeWatch

+## Data Science

+- What features are required for your minimum viable product?

+  - Create a model that predicts the odds of an accident occuring at a given interesction.

+- What features may you wish to put in a future release?

+  - Predict the odds for the any given state in the country

 - What do the top 3 similar apps do for their users?
+  - Google Maps
+  - Waze
+  - CrimeWatch

 # Design - Planning